 Over the past 10 years, there have been three major test programs exploring realistic electrical functionality of electrical cables under fire conditions.
 The three programs were:

-- Comprehensive research and test efforts undertaken jointly by EPRI and NEI to investigate, characterize, and quantify fire-induced circuit failures.
+- Research and test efforts undertaken jointly by EPRI and NEI to investigate, characterize, and quantify fire-induced circuit failures.

 - NRC Cable Response to Live Fire (CAROLFIRE), 2008